thejerf/suture/README.md

 v4 is a rewrite to make Suture function with [contexts](https://golang.org/pkg/context/).
 If you are using suture for the first time, I recommend it.
+It also changes how logging works, to get a single function from the user that is presented with a defined set of structs, rather than requiring a number of closures from the consumer.

 [suture v3](https://godoc.org/gopkg.in/thejerf/suture.v3) is the latest version that does not feature contexts.
 It is still supported and getting